esneider/latex-pseudocode/README.md

 ```

-To typeset array elements with square brackets syntax, use:
+To typeset an array element with square brackets syntax, use:
 ```tex
     \at{names}{pos}
 ```